Cristin Milioti: 2006–2010: Early roles and Broadway debut

 Milioti's first acting roles were bit parts in national advertising campaign ads, notably one for the Ford Edge.
 She appeared in television programs such as The Sopranos and films such as Greetings from the Shore.
 Milioti appeared in stage performances.
 In 2007, she appeared on Broadway as Alice Ashbrook in Helen Edmundson's award-winning adaptation of Jamila Gavin's novel Coram Boy.
-In 2010, she starred in That Face, and was nominated for a Lucille Lortel Award for Outstanding Lead Actress for her work in Stunning.
+In 2010, she starred in That Face, and was nominated for the Lucille Lortel Award for Outstanding Lead Actress in a Play for her work in Stunning.

+2011–2019: Once and television work

 In 2012, she received a Tony Award nomination for Best Actress in a Musical for her portrayal of Girl in Once, a musical in which she performed from 2011 to 2013.
 Of her performance, Ben Brantley of the New York Times wrote: "It's not easy playing a winsome life force with a foreign accent.
 But Ms. Milioti has mastered the assignment brilliantly.
 She brings a new confidence to her portrayal, and an enhanced mixture of wit and wisdom, which suggests a maturity in youth, a fatalism hard won during an Eastern European childhood.
 And together she and Mr. Kazee exude a chemistry that is all the more achingly real for being so subdued."
 Her Once performance, with fellow principal soloist Steve Kazee, earned the 2013 Grammy Award for Best Musical Theater Album.
 She also read aloud a short story for the 2011 This American Life episode "Adventure".
 In 2012, she appeared on several songs of Glen Hansard's debut album Rhythm and Repose.